sodadata/docs/soda/quick-start-prod.md

 ## About this guide

-The instructions below offer Data Engineers an example of how to execute SodaCL checks for data quality on data in an <a href="https://airflow.apache.org/" target="_blank">Apache Airflow</a> pipeline after ingestion and transformation.
+The instructions below offer Data Engineers an example of how to execute SodaCL checks for data quality on data in an <a href="https://airflow.apache.org/" target="_blank">Apache Airflow</a> pipeline.

-For context, the example assumes that you use Airflow for scheduling and monitoring workflows for your data, including data ingestion and transformation events.
-After such events, you can schedule Soda scans for data quality to run, then push results to the Soda platform.
+For context, this guide presents an example of a Data Engineer at a small firm who was tasked with building a simple products report of sales by category for <a href="/assets/adventureworks_schema.png" target="_blank">AdventureWorks data</a>.
+This engineer uses <a href="https://www.getdbt.com/" target="_blank">dbt</a> to build a simple model transformation to gather data, then models to push gathered information to a reporting and visualization tool.
+The engineer uses Airflow for scheduling and monitoring workflows, including data ingestion and transformation events.

-Where the scan results indicate an issue with data quality, Soda notifies the team via a notification in Slack so that they can potentially stop the pipeline and investigate and address any issues before the issue causes problems further down the pipeline.
+The goal in this example is to make sure that after such events, and before pushing information into a reporting tool, they can schedule Soda scans for data quality.
+Where the scan results indicate an issue with data quality, Soda notifies the engineer via a notification in Slack so that they can potentially stop the pipeline and investigate and address any issues before the issue causes problems in the report.

 Borrow from this guide to connect to your own data source, set up scan points in your pipeline, and execute your own relevant tests for data quality.